 The IA Choir is a wonderful place to sing, whether you have never sung in your life or do it all year long.
 Come and join your voice with ours and find out what fun singing in a safe, non-judgmental, friendly atmosphere can be!

-The music we sing varies from simple hymns to folk music to classical rounds to short anthems to African freedom songs to Broadway songs to original tunes written about Star to just about anything else you can think of.
-I deeply believe in the ability of virtually anyone to sing; to lend their voice to that of others in holding up everything that is good about life, and sharing it in song.
+The music we sing ranges from simple hymns to folk music to classical rounds to short anthems to African freedom songs to Broadway tunes to original songs about Star to just about anything else you can think of.
+Beth deeply believes in the ability of virtually anyone to sing—to lend their voice to that of others—raising up all that is good about life and sharing it in song.

 Beth and Stew Armstrong

 Beth Armstrong directs the IA choir, which sings every morning at services led by the minister of the week.
 Off-island, Beth has taught music to students from 8 to 80, and directs the Greater Tiverton Community Chorus and the Chorus of East Providence.

 Stew Armstrong is a retired school administrator and former music educator who has taught band, chorus, and private instrumental lessons.
 He majored in piano in college and plays (or has played) trumpet and French horn.
 Stew sings in the Providence UU church choir and in both of Beth’s community choruses, occasionally as a bass soloist.
 He followed Beth to Star Island in 1998 and has adopted it as his spirit’s home.

 This year the IA Art Barn will focus on re-purposing and transforming everyday materials that were produced for one-time use.
 Since our environment can’t afford to absorb single-use items into landfills, we will give paper products, twine, metals, and plastic new lives by making functional and aesthetically pleasing objects and wares.
 We will incorporate other “found objects” on the island into projects and make drawings using charcoal from the remains of the bonfire.
 As always, art supplies will be available in the Art Barn for conferees to borrow and use for making art at any time!